Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. T. was hospitalized at a medical facility near his home with a diagnosis of intestinal infection and treated for about a week.
 After being discharged, Mr. T. continued to have dull abdominal pain and poor appetite, so he was admitted to the Emergency Department of Gia Dinh People's Hospital.
 Doctors were surprised to discover that the patient had an abscess in the head of the pancreas along with a foreign object suspected to be a fish bone.

-On October 25, specialist doctor Chung Hoang Phuong (Digestive Surgery Department, Gia Dinh People's Hospital) said that when admitted to the hospital, the patient had a fever of over 38 degrees Celsius, pulse of 100 beats/minute, blood pressure of 110/70 mmHg, and persistent dull pain in the epigastric region.
-Through medical history, it was found that the patient started having these symptoms after eating fish but showed no signs of a bone stuck in his stomach, so the doctor ordered an abdominal ultrasound and a contrast-enhanced CT scan to look for foreign objects in the abdomen.
+On October 25, specialist 2 Chung Hoang Phuong (Digestive Surgery Department, Gia Dinh People's Hospital) said that when admitted to the hospital, the patient had a fever of over 38 degrees Celsius, pulse of 100 beats/minute, blood pressure of 110/70 mmHg, and persistent dull pain in the epigastric region.
+Through medical history, it was found that the patient started to have these symptoms after eating fish but did not show any signs of a bone stuck in his stomach.
+The doctor ordered an abdominal ultrasound and a contrast-enhanced CT scan to look for foreign objects in the stomach.

 The results showed that the patient had an abscess in the head of the pancreas along with a radiopaque foreign body suspected to be a fish bone.
 The patient was transferred to the Department of Gastroenterology for treatment.
 Here, the doctors consulted and decided to perform endoscopic surgery to treat the pancreatic abscess and remove the foreign body, preventing the abscess from spreading and causing a more severe infection.